rdeodoo/odoo-toolbox/team-lead/README.md

 Act as if it was your own fault, not theirs.

 Everyone do mistakes, as long as it's not happening too frequently, make sure they don't feel too bad about it.
-Take the chance to teach them "internally" after sorting out the issue for them.
+Take the chance to teach them "in private", after sorting out the issue for them.

 For instance, if someone accidentally deletes a client database, while always